First-home buyer hotspots: Where to buy

 Among investors, Auckland Central was the most popular location for its apartments popular as rentals with international students.

-But - perhaps surprisingly - Remuera investor's second most popular suburb, despite having a median property value of $1.74 million.
+But - perhaps surprisingly - Remuera was investor's second most popular suburb, despite having a median property value of $1.74 million.

 This was because Remuera offered good rental returns, Wilson said.